timiskhakov/timiskhakov.github.io/about.md

 permalink: /about/
 ---

 My name is Timur, I'm a Helsinki-based software developer currently working at [Futurice](https://futurice.com).
-In this blog, I write about approaches and techniques that allow us to build a more efficient software.
+In this blog, I write about approaches and techniques that allow us to build more efficient software.

 ### Public Talks